 Before you can assign an action to an accelerator key or combination of keys, that action must first exist as a command.
-Although two versions of a cancel command are already defined-one with a single cancel represented by ^C, the other with a double cancel represented by ^C, the other with a do
+Although two versions of a cancel command are already defined-one with a single cancel represented by ^C, the other with a double cancel represented by ^C^C-this example uses a triple cancel.
+That will cover any situations in which you must press the Esc key three times to return to an open command prompt from a deeply buried command option.
+Figure 3.27 shows the sequence for creating a command and assigning it to a shortcut key.